mosip/mosip-infra/deployment/v3/mosip/README.md

 * [Registration Client](regclient/README.md)
 * [Resident Services](resident/README.md)

-The same can be achieved by running `install-all.sh`
+The same can be achieved by running `all/install-all.sh`
 ```
+cd all
 ./install-all.sh
 ```